suejarman/suejarman.github.io/_posts/2015-10-02-Hello Autumn.md

 ![Sir Peter Black & Gary Hume]( {{ site.baseurl }}/imgs/blog/blake-hume.jpg "Sir Peter Black & Gary Hume")

-Images: ‘Regents Park The Runaway Donkeys’ by Sir Peter Blake;  & ‘Morning’ by Gary Hume
+Images: ‘Regents Park The Runaway Donkeys’ by Sir Peter Blake, and ‘Morning’ by Gary Hume

 Also, I had a bit of a Victoriana day last Thursday, with a visit to 100% Design at Olympia, it’s new location, with Earls Court Exhibition Centre now being closed, very sad.
 Then later, at Alexandra Palace to see Florence and the Machine,